stevebuik/stateful-generative-tests/README.md

 The blog post provides a great explanation and sample code for stateful testing.
 It could even be written as portable (cljc) Clojure - sweet!
 It would be great to see tests running in this readme.

-In particular, the section on shrinking and Rose Trees is really interesting.
+In the blog post, the section on shrinking and Rose Trees is really interesting.

 Stu's video demonstrates the idea of generator models to make Spec generators smarter.
 Maybe using the code from the blog as a spec model could work?
 Let's try.